jedahu/couch-clojure/README.md

+# WARNING: this is defunct and never worked properly.
+Try com.ashafa/clutch instead.

 ### Overview

 couchjava is the interface for the java language view server for CouchDB that runs on [Cloudant's BigCouch][1].
 CouchDB views are normally written in Javascript, but Java language views have several applications and advantages: